murthy1811/The-Baking-Mommy_MS2/README.md

 - Image Credits
     Carousel images
-        pic1 Photo by Diana Akhmetianova from Pexels pic2 Photo by cottonbro from Pexels
-        pic3 Photo by ROMAN ODINTSOV from Pexels pic4 Photo by Lisa from Pexels
+        pic1 Photo by Diana Akhmetianova from Pexels pic2 Photo by Irina Edilbaeva from Pexels pic3 Photo by ROMAN ODINTSOV from Pexels pic4 Photo by Lisa from Pexels